- Energy efficient living

 Most homes could reduce the amount of energy they use for lighting by 50 per cent or more by making smarter lighting choices and moving to more efficient technologies.

 In Australia traditional, inefficient incandescent light bulbs have been phased out.
-There are other more efficient types of lighting available, including compact fluorescent lamps (CFLs) and light emitting diodes (LEDs).
+There are other more efficient types of lighting available, including light emitting diodes (LEDs) and compact fluorescent lamps (CFLs).

 The Energy Rating website has more detailed information on lighting options, as well and a light bulb buyer’s guide which includes a handy light globe conversion table to help you select the right lighting for your needs.
 You can also download the Light Bulb Saver App for your phone to have this information handy while you shop.